MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-pdf.md

 # PDF in Microsoft Edge

-PDF files constitute a substantial part of our day-to-day lives.
+PDF files make up a substantial part of our day-to-day lives.
 They come in the form of contracts and agreements, newsletters, forms, research articles, resumes, and so on.
 This leads to a need for a reliable, secure, and powerful PDF reader that can be adopted by Enterprises to address the needs of the users in the organization.

-Microsoft Edge comes with a built-in PDF reader that enables you to open your local or online pdf files, or those files embedded in web pages.
-They can then be annotated with ink and highlight.
-This enables users to have a single application for Web and PDF needs, which works across desktop platforms as Windows and Mac, and is secure and reliable.
+Microsoft Edge comes with a built-in PDF reader that lets you open your local or online pdf files, or pdf files embedded in web pages.
+You can annotate these files with ink and highlighting.
+This gives users a single application to meet Web page and PDF document needs.
+Microsoft Edge PDF Reader is a secure and reliable application that works across the Windows and macOS desktop platforms.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

 ## Features

+### Inking

+### Highlight

+### Read Aloud

+### Protected PDFs

+### Support matrix

 ## Accessibility

 ## Roadmap

+The roadmap for PDF Reader in Microsoft Edge is available [here](https://techcommunity.microsoft.com/t5/articles/roadmap-for-pdf-reader-in-microsoft-edge/m-p/1467667).

 ## Limitations

 ## Deploy Microsoft Edge as PDF reader

-## Reliabilty
+## Reliability
 ## Security